BPerezLamarque/HOME/Tutorial_HOME.md

 # Example 1: Results from a simulated OTU with horizontal transmission

-## Description of the data - Simulation
+## Description of the simulated data

 <center>